AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 several examples of converted images.
 Don't forget to mention what computation have been used for the conversion.
 -------------------
+## TASK SOLUTION:
+Source code contains implementation of converting colour image to grayscale both on CPU and GPU.
+The implementation can be found in file [cuda_task.py](https://github.com/AlzbetaFekiacova/Fekiacova_105061_feippds/blob/05/cuda_task.py).
+Python version 3.10.x is necessary.
+To execute the program you need to have multiple modules installed:
+-  `fei.ppds`  module
+-   `numpy`  module
+-  `matplotlib`  module
+-  `matplotlib`  module
+-  `numba`  compiler

+Installation can be done via `pip install` in the console or directly through PyCharm IDE through Python Packages.
+Source code contains `if __name__ == "__main__"` idiom, so the program will be executed when you run the file.
+When you run the code, first gray scaling of 20 test images on CPU is executed, then gray scaling on GPU is executed on the same set of testing images.
+Converted images are stored into separate files.
 ## Sources
 [Images source](https://pixabay.com/)